jl94x4/ColleXions/README.md

 ## Acknowledgments
 Thanks to the PlexAPI library and the open-source community for their support.
-Thanks to jl94x4 for the work they've done on this
+Thanks to defluophoenix for the additional work they've done on this

 ## License
 This project is licensed under the MIT License.